cupcakearmy/autorestic/docs/cli/backup.md

 autorestic backup [-l, --location] [-a, --all]
 ```

-Performes a backup of all locations if the `-a` flag is passed.
+Performs a backup of all locations if the `-a` flag is passed.
 To only backup some locations pass one or more `-l` or `--location` flags.

 ```bash
 autorestic backup -l my-location